jmspring/bedrock-tutorials/walkthroughs/azure-simple/README.md

 Resolving deltas: 100% (1022/1022), done.
 ```

-To verify, navigate to the `bedrock/cluster/environments` directory and do an `ls`:
+To verify, navigate to the `bedrock/cluster/environments` directory and do an `ls` command:

 ```bash
 kudzu:environments jmspring$ ls -l